omgmajk/different-languages/README.md

 If you use Kali full install:
 $ sudo apt install kali-linux-large

-In that case: nasm, gcc, js, java, python3, perl, PHP and ruby might be pre-installed.
+In that case: nasm, go, gcc, js, java, python3, perl, PHP and ruby might be pre-installed.
 Otherwise find these packages.

 These might need to be installed: